FBoucher/stream-projects/_posts/2020-05-15-Stream 97-Working-on-the-project-Azure-Url-Shortener.md

 ---
 layout: post
-title: Stream 97 Working on the project Azure Url Shortener
+title: Stream 97 - Working on the project Azure Url Shortener
 date: 2020-05-15
-categories: stream
+categories: azurlshortener
 ---

-# 2020-05-15 - Stream 97 - Working on the project Azure Url Shortener [cloud computing, serverless, C#]

 ## Summary

 In this live stream session, Frank is finishing and deploying to production the task AZURL#24 to store a page title/ description, along with the URL.
 He will also start AZURL#50 to add documentation about how to update/ upgrade, but where should it go?

-📺 - Twitch archive - stream no.
+📺 - Twitch archive - stream no.97

 ## Replay